Windows - Ethernet Bridging

 The following screenshots and configuration are from Windows XP.
-If you use Windows 2000, Windows Vista or Windows 7 then these will likely not be identical but will be similar enough to be useful.
+If you use Windows Vista, 7, 8 or 10 then these will likely not be identical but will be similar enough to be useful.

 Windows does not have a 'TAP' driver built in like Linux, so you must install one provided by the OpenVPN project.

-Download the OpenVPN client Windows Installer, and run the installer (the guide was tested with v2.1.1 and v2.1.3).
+Download the OpenVPN client Windows Installer, and run the installer (the guide was tested with v2.1.1, v2.1.3 and v2.3.8).
 We only need to install the 'TAP' device, so only select that from the installer.

 Installing the driver may pop up a dialog box about installing an unsigned device driver.
 RPCEmu requires this driver to do networking.